-WWE Rumors: Two Superstars Jump Out As Favorites For ‘MITB’ Ladder Matches, Per Cageside Seats
+WWE Rumors: Two Superstars Jump Out As Favorites For ‘MITB’ Ladder Matches, Per ‘Cageside Seats’

 It seems as if WWE has been building up the Money in the Bank pay-per-view for months now, but there are still more than two weeks to go until it arrives.
 The two big ladder matches are now completed with eight superstars announced for each one, but picking out a winner may be more difficult than people think.
 Still, rumors are beginning to swirl and two superstars have jumped out as the favorites for the men’s and women’s matches, but will they win?

 Despite the fact that the event isn’t even going to happen until June 17, a couple of favorites have already emerged and they could stick.
-According to Cageside Seats, the men’s match is going to be won by a member of Team Red’s roster while the women’s match is going to be won by a member from Team Blue.
+According to Cageside Seats, the men’s match is going to be won by a member of Team Red’s roster, while the women’s match is going to be won by a member from Team Blue.

-Each of the ladder matches consists of eight superstars – four from Monday Night Raw and four from SmackDown Live, and all of the spots have now been filled.
+Each of the ladder matches consists of eight superstars; four from Monday Night Raw and four from SmackDown Live, and all of the spots have now been filled.
 On the men’s side of things, here are the confirmed names:

 - Samoa Joe